hathitrust/db-image/README.md

 ## db-image

-Docker image with MariaDB and HathiTrust database for testing.
+Docker image with MariaDB and HathiTrust database for testing and local development.

 Note: the `mdp-lib` credentials (at the end of `sql/000_ht_schema.sql`) should be used wherever possible.
 The `mdp-admin` account has write